Securian Financial Group

+Securian Financial Group is an American financial service group that provides a range of financial products and services such as insurance and investments.
+It is structured as a mutual holding company that operates a number of subsidiaries.

-Securian Financial Group, Inc. is a mutual holding company that provides a range of financial products and services.
-Founded in St. Paul, Minnesota by Russell Dorr on August 6, 1880, Securian Financial provides insurance, investment retirement products and Trust services to more than 19 million clients in the United States, Puerto Rico and Canada.
+As of 2018, Securian Financial provided insurance, investment retirement products and trust services to more than 19 million clients in the United States, Puerto Rico and Canada.

-As of 2018, the company managed $78.6 billion in assets and had nearly $1.2 trillion in insurance in force.
+History

+The company was founded in St. Paul, Minnesota, by Russell Dorr on August 6, 1880.

 Robert Senkler was the CEO from 1994 to 2014.
-Chris Hilger is the current chairman, president and CEO.
+After Senkler, Chris Hilger became the chairman, president and CEO.

+By 2018, the company managed $78.6 billion in assets and had nearly $1.2 trillion in insurance in force.

 Corporate Organization

 Minnesota Mutual Companies, Inc. is the parent holding company headquartered in St. Paul, MN with a mutual ownership model that operates under the name "Securian Financial".
 It is the parent of Securian Financial Group, Inc. (which is technically a stock subsidiary, but is not publicly owned or traded), as well as several other companies that provide a broad range of financial services, including: